 Children do not care if the adult sings in-tune or out-of-tune.
 They are not bothered if the adult cannot dance.
 There’s no ‘wrong’ in creative arts (including music and movement).
 What is important is the enthusiasm the adults show while sharing his/ her singing or dancing.
 It’s the connection and bonding that children seek.

-These questions were answered by Lavina Chong.
+These questions were answered by Lavina Chong, Our Music Classroom.
 Lavina has attained a Masters in Science (Early Childhood Education) and has professional qualifications in music, yoga for kids, speech and drama, and storytelling.
 She is presently an Associate Professor with Wheelock College International, and an Adjunct Lecturer with Seed Institute, UniSIM, and Ngee Ann Polytechnic.
 Her specialisations include Performing Arts (Music, Movement and Drama) and Infant/Toddler Development.